 |ASM (Aktueller Software Markt)||Feb, 1994||8 out of 12||67|

 There are currently no topics for this game.

-TriviaThe unmanned sentry guns that can be placed down are inspired by the similar ones in the Special Edition of the movie "Aliens" (1986) according to Scott Johnston, lead designer of Hired Guns.
+InspirationThe unmanned sentry guns that can be placed down are inspired by the similar ones in the Special Edition of the movie Aliens (1986) according to Scott Johnston, lead designer of Hired Guns.